 Until 2013, Polish language corpora were, for the most part, limited to modern texts.
 Work on each corpus was entirely separate, until in 2007-2012, thanks to an initiative by the Institute of Computer Science PAS (which coordinated the project), the Institute of Polish Language PAS, Polish Scientific Publishers PWN and the Department of Computational and Corpus Linguistics at the University of Łódź, realized as a Ministry of Science and Higher Education project, the National Corpus of Polish (NKJP) was created.
 It is currently the largest Polish language corpus, but it is mainly focused on relatively modern texts.
 KorBa was conceived as a historical supplement – the first stage in extending the National Corpus’ range to include older texts.
 We hope that, in the near future, it will be possible to create (sub)corpora encompassing the entire history of written Polish.
 Work on such corpora has already begun.
-A so-called corpus of Old Polish texts5 (up to the year 1500) has already been created by the Institute of Polish Language, PAS, however at this moment it does not contain any annotations (neither structural nor morphosyntactic), it also offers no search engine.
-The first corpus of old Polish texts that fits the modern standards for such resources was created for the international IMPACT (Improving Access to Texts6) project.
+A so-called corpus of Old Polish texts (up to the year 1500) has already been created by the Institute of Polish Language, PAS, however at this moment it does not contain any annotations (neither structural nor morphosyntactic), it also offers no search engine.
+This corpus is a good starting point for creating an Old Polish corpus in the sense commonly accepted today.
+Work on creating such a corpus is ongoing in a team led by Ewa Deptuchowa (cf. Klapper, Kołodziej 2014; Klapper, Kołodziej 2015; Deptuchowa et al. 2020).
+The first corpus of old Polish texts that fits the modern standards for such resources was created for the international IMPACT (Improving Access to Texts) project.
 Work on this corpus lasted from 2009 to 2012 and was carried out in the Formal Linguistics Department of the University of Warsaw by a team under the supervision of Janusz S. Bień.
-One characteristic of this corpus, stemming from the overall goals of the project, is the extreme closeness of its transliteration to the original texts – the corpus differentiates between all shapes of graphemes present in the source texts7.
-Recently, the Institute of Polish Language of the University of Warsaw created a comparatively small corpus of 19th century texts8 (from the years 1830-1918).
-The Institute of Literary Research of the Polish Academy of Sciences has also began work on a corpus of 16th century Polish texts9.
+One characteristic of this corpus, stemming from the overall goals of the project, is the extreme closeness of its transliteration to the original texts – the corpus differentiates between all shapes of graphemes present in the source texts (cf. Bień 2014)2.
+During the years 2013-2016, the Institute of Polish Language of Warsaw University created a comparatively small corpus of 19th-century texts3 (from the years 1830-1918).
+The Institute of Literary Research of the Polish Academy of Sciences has also began work on a corpus of 16th-century Polish texts.
+In addition to corpora that, like those mentioned above, meet the requirements of representativeness and sustainability (or at least strive to meet them), the so-called opportunistic corpora incorporating any available text have been developed.
+Such corpora include PolDiLemma, collecting texts from the 16th, 17th and 18th centuries, and the Corpus of 19th-century texts, covering the period 1800-1933.

 The creators of NKJP set many of the standards for Polish corpus linguistics; they also created the IT tools necessary for its construction and for easy access.
 It should come as no surprise then that we used the NKJP as a model for the KorBa project's approach to tool creation and have ensured that our corpus will be compatible with NKJP in the future, both in terms of its linguistic and structural aspects.
 In particular, we have strived for maximum consistency with the NKJP's morphosyntactic tagging system.
 However, for obvious reasons, it was not possible to use the same set of tags as in a corpus of modern texts.
 Some changes were necessary, as 17th and 18th century Polish, on the one hand, distinguished between some grammatical categories (or their values) that are not present in modern day Polish, while on the other hand it lacked some categories characteristic of the modern Polish language.
 The full set of morphosyntactic tags is presented in detail in "Instruction".